danielisaacgeslin/react-helpful-hooks/README.md

 ## Hooks

 #### useAsyncCallback
-> This hooks is meant to simplify async operations inside components.
+> This hook is meant to simplify async operations inside components.
 >
 >In this example:
 > * `onClick` is the callback function that triggers the async operation.